rafaelmontas/rafaelmontas.github.io/_drafts/getting-to-know-enumerable.md

 `Enumerable` is a module in the Ruby standard library.
-Classes that include it have to define an instance method called `each`, which yields the elements of your collection in succession.
+Classes that include it have to define an instance method called `each`, which yields the elements of the collection in succession.
 Once the iterator is defined and `Enumerable` is mixed in, the class now supports all sorts of collection-related behavior.
 Also, keep in mind, that although `Enumerable` adds common functionality to each of the collection classes that includes it, each of them actually overrides some of the methods.